Struggling to get your baby to sleep? Here are the best baby sleep tips perfect for new mamas!

 6. Avoid eye contact

 It may be difficult not to look at your baby’s adorable face, but when you’re trying to get your baby to sleep, try very hard not to make eye contact.
 This is because eye contact is particularly stimulating for babies.
-The same goes for when your baby is sleeping and he/she suddenly wakes.
+The same goes for when your baby is sleeping and he/she suddenly wakes up.
 And when this happens, use a gentle voice to encourage your baby to go back to sleep while avoiding eye contact.

 7. Limit daytime naps